Double-Auction Mechanisms for Resource Trading Markets: Price-taking Scenario

+Thus, the bid $\bm{\beta}$ announced by the link-supplier is derived by optimizing the above payoff function.

-Using the above pay-off functions we characterize the solution as a \emph{competitive equilibrium} which is defined as follows (unless mentioned otherwise, we assume that the agents\textquotesingle\ bids and the link-supplier\textquotesingle s prices are non-negative, i.e., $p_m,\beta_m,\mu_m,\lambda\ge0\ \forall m$; also, we use $\textbf{0}$ to denote the vector of all-zeros of appropriate length):
+From the above expressions we see that the bids $(\textbf{p},\bm{\beta})$ that the agents announce explicitly depends on the prices $(\bm{\mu},\lambda)$ set by the network-manager.
+Thus, the network-manager has the authority to decide the operating point $(\textbf{p},\bm{\beta},\bm{\mu},\lambda)$ of the system.
+Being a neutral entity, the objective of the network-manager is naturally to achieve social optimality (i.e., solution to the SYSTEM problem in (\ref{system_equn})).
+In the following (Theorem~\ref{competitive_equilibrium_theorem}) we prove that there exists prices $(\bm{\mu},\lambda)$ that will drive the system to a social optimal solution.
+Towards this end, we first introduce the notion of a \emph{competitive equilibrium} that encompasses the conditions necessary for optimality.
+In the following, unless mentioned otherwise, we assume that the agents\textquotesingle\ bids and the link-supplier\textquotesingle s prices are non-negative, i.e., $p_m,\beta_m,\mu_m,\lambda\ge0\ \forall m$; also, we use $\textbf{0}$ to denote the vector of all-zeros of appropriate length.

 \begin{definition}[Competitive Equilibrium \cite{johari-etal2005efficiency,johari-tsitsiklis04efficiency-loss}] We say that $(\textbf{p},\bm{\beta},\lambda,\bm{\mu})$ constitutes a competitive equilibrium if the following conditions hold: \begin{enumerate} \item[(\bf{C1})] $P_m(p_m;\mu_m) \ge P_m(\overline{p}_m;\mu_m)\ \forall \overline{p}_m\ge0, \forall m$\\ \item[(\bf{C2})] $P_L\Big(\bm{\beta};(\bm{\mu},\lambda)\Big) \ge P_L\Big(\overline{\bm{\beta}};(\bm{\mu},\lambda)\Big)\ \forall \overline{\bm{\beta}} \ge\textbf{0}$ \\ \item[(\bf{C3})] Define $\mathcal{M}=\Big\{m:\mu_m\ne\lambda\Big\}$ and